-As the name suggests these are recordings that usually have the same professional quality as official releases but they have either not been released for the public or they were only briefly available for sale in small numbers, or lastly made available for promotional purposes, in most cases exclusively given to members of the cast or the crew.
+As the name suggests these are recordings that usually have the same professional quality as official releases but they have either not been released for the public or they were only briefly available for sale in small numbers, or only made available for promotional purposes, in most cases exclusively given to members of the cast or the crew.

 This isn’t a specific category but sometimes live performances or even special cast albums are broadcast exclusively on radio.
 Quality may vary due to age but they are usually high quality recordings.

 A bootleg recording is an audio or video recording of a performance that was not officially released by the artist or under other legal authority.
 The process of making and distributing such recordings is known as bootlegging.

 A soundboard recording is a term used to describe an unreleased audio recording (usually made by the crew) by connecting a recording device directly to the mixing table (a soundboard).
 Soundboard recordings often have great sound quality and are the next best thing to a official release.